01244 267681

 Can you just sprinkle grass seed on the ground?

-Yes, grass seed will grow if it’s sprinkled on the ground however by preparing the soil, scattering the seed, treading it down and watering it your germination rate will increase.
+Preparing the soil, scattering the seed, treading it down and watering it well you will improve your germination rate

 What is the best month to sow grass seed UK?

 The best time to sow grass seed in the UK is usually between late April and early September.
 This allows the grass seed to establish itself and grow before the colder winter weather arrives.
+Make sure to avoid the most common mistakes and choose the best time to plant grass seed

 Free Lawncare Calendar